hawk0120/Network-Simulation/README.md

 5- Although you have to use GUI of the router to configure its interfaces but you must use CLI of the router to configure the RIPv2 Protocol for Classless Subnet Addressing.

 # How to Run
 Install Cisco Packet Tracer and then simply open the main file. pkt.
 The whole network is in working condition.
-You can check it by sending a packet from one system to another or through using the PING command in the Cisco Packet Tracer.
+You can check it by sending a packet from one system to another or by using the PING command in the Cisco Packet Tracer.

-This solution works for version 6.2 or above of Cisco Packet Tracer.